AGdivya/JavaPractice/README.md

 11. git push origin main
 12. If you update repo name in remote you need to run below command in local git remote set-url origin https://github.com/AGdivya/JavaPractice.git
+13. To add all file git add --
+14. git rm --cached <file>   It will remove only staged file not from your working directory
+15. git rm <file>   Remove file from working directory as well as staged
+16. git reset <file> Remove only from staged
+17. git reset  Remove all files from staged in one go